autorope/donkeycar/docs/guide/build_hardware.md

 *  HobbyKing Trooper (not pro version) [found here](https://hobbyking.com/en_us/turnigy-trooper-sct-4x4-1-10-brushless-short-course-truck-arr.html?affiliate_code=XFPFGDFDZOPWEHF&_asc=9928905034)
 *  HobbyKing Mission-D [found here](https://hobbyking.com/en_us/1-10-hobbykingr-mission-d-4wd-gtr-drift-car-arr.html?affiliate_code=XFPFGDFDZOPWEHF&_asc=337569952)
-*  Tamaya TT01 or Clone - found worldwide but usually has to be built as a kits.
+*  Tamaya TT01 or Clone [commonly used knockoff found here](https://amzn.to/2MdNLhZ) - found worldwide but usually has to be built as a kits.
 The other two cars are ready to be donkified, this one, however is harder to assemble.

 Here is a [video](https://youtu.be/K-REL9aqPE0) that goes over the different models.
 The Donkey Pro models are not yet very well documented, just a word of warning.